ashokkhandhar/bhagavad-gita/README.md

-# bhagavad-gita
+# Bhagavad-gita

-It's Web to read Bhagvad Gita.
+It's Web to read the Bhagavad Gita.

 ## Technologies